Bob Bass

 Robert Eugene Bass (January 28, 1929 – August 17, 2018) was an American basketball coach and executive who worked in college basketball, the American Basketball Association (ABA), and the National Basketball Association (NBA).

 Early life

 Bass was born in Oklahoma on January 28, 1929.
 He studied at Tulsa Rogers High School in Oklahoma.
 He attended Oklahoma Baptist University in 1947, where he served as captain of the basketball team until his graduation in 1950.
-He later did study at University of Oklahoma, where he graduated with a master's degree.
+He later attended the University of Oklahoma, where he graduated with a master's degree.

 Basketball career

 Coaching

 Bass served as the head basketball coach at Oklahoma Baptist for 15 years and was named the NAIA Coach of the Year in 1967.
 He led the Bison to the National Finals in 1965.
 The following year, his team won the 1966 NAIA national title.
 They returned to the Finals once more in 1967.

 Bass' professional coaching career started with the Denver Rockets (now the Denver Nuggets) of the American Basketball Association in 1967, which he coached for two seasons.
 In 1969, Bass was hired as head coach of the Texas Tech Red Raiders replacing Gene Gibson.
 Bass cited a challenge to return to the college game and a distaste for the long pro season and its demands on his time away from family for accepting the position of head coach at Texas Tech.

 In his first season, the Red Raiders posted a 14–10 record under Bass and finished third in the Southwest Conference (SWC) regular season standings.
 The 1969–70 team posted the first winning season for the Red Raiders in four years.

 On January 15, 1971, Bass resigned to take the same position with The Floridians of the American Basketball Association after coaching the first 13 games of the 1970–71 Red Raiders season; assistant coach Gerald Myers was named interim head coach (he would be hired on a full-time basis for Tech until 1991).
 The following day, Bass served as coach for The Floridians in their 123–119 win over the Utah Stars in Miami.

 He coached The Floridians of the ABA for two years before the team folded at the end of the 1972 season.
 The next season, he coached the Memphis Tams.

 28 games into the 1974-75 ABA season, Bass was hired by the San Antonio Spurs to replace Tom Nissalke.
 Bass energized crowds with his team's style of "schoolyard basketball".
 George Gervin credited Bass as important to his career, once stating that he was "a Hall of Famer because of him."; Bass changed Gervin's role on the team from forward to being in the backcourt.
 Bass orchestrated a blockbluster trade for Larry Kenon in 1975.
 The Spurs survived the dissolution of the ABA and became part of the ABA–NBA merger in 1976.
 The Spurs were one win away from the ABA Finals in the 1976 ABA playoffs, losing to the New York Nets in seven games.